 It is pointed out time and again that Darwin's theory of the development of life is not sufficient for explaining the complexity of living things because much more time would have been needed.

-Epigenetics could close this gap: goals arise or adapt.
+Epigenetics could close this gap: aims arise or adapt.

 If this change is vital and sustainable then it will be inherited.
 The living things would adapt so many times faster than is the case with the Darwinian theory.